AmadeusWM/Apatheia-Theme/README.md

 #### Night Tab
 1. Install the nighttab extension from [here](https://addons.mozilla.org/en-US/firefox/addon/nighttab/)
+2. Go to night tab settings (top right), and then the data tab
-2. Upload `compiled-themes/firefox/night-tab/night-tab.json`
+3. Import `compiled-themes/firefox/night-tab/night-tab.json`
-3. You'll have to change the colors yourself if you change the theme from the default
+4. You'll have to change the colors yourself if you change the theme from the default

 ### GTK Theme
 For GTK: [Orchis-Theme](https://github.com/vinceliuice/Orchis-theme)